Artemides/liq-manager/README.md

 - **Tracking**: All liquidity positions are tracked on-chain, but this may increase gas costs.
 - **Not yet Audited**: Do not use in production mode because the protocol still requires audit and optimizations

+## Knonw Issues

+- Under testings, the `test_removeAndAddLiquidity` might sometimes error with `LBRouter__PairNotCreated` possible due to the right chossing for the bins in LBPairs to reallocate.
+I requires a correct input based on Joe's AMM state.

 ## Getting Started

 ### installation